-Dr. MarySue Heilemann will present both a lecture on her work to make nurse characters more realistic and a colloquium on her research on using storytelling to treat depression.
+Dr. MarySue Heilemann presented a lecture on her work to make nurse characters more realistic and a colloquium on her research on using storytelling to treat depression.

 Who can forget feisty Hot Lips Houlihan, tyrannical Nurse Ratched and heartbroken Carol Hathaway?
 They are just three of the fictional yet iconic nurses the entertainment industry has offered over the years.
 As memorable as they are, these nurses never were anything like their real-life counterparts, the consummate healthcare professionals caring for patients and advancing wellness throughout Wisconsin, across the country or around the world.